guilindner/VortexFitting/docs/index.rst

 This tools allows the detection and fitting of vortices in a turbulent flow.

-It uses data from DNS or PIV using the netCDF4 format.
+It uses data from DNS or PIV using several formats (netCDF4, TecPlot, OpenFoam ...).

 The code is hosted at https://github.com/guilindner/VortexFitting

 .. warning::
-   This software is still under heavy development
+   This software is still under development

 .. toctree::
    :maxdepth: 2